-- 1 In the NetBackup Administration Console (on the NetBackup master server), click on the name of the master server. - 2 Click Create a Policy. - 3 Under Create a backup policy for, click VMware and Hyper-V, and click Next. - 4 Enter a name for the policy. - 5 Click VMware as the virtual machine type. - 6 Click Next, and follow the remaining panels in the wizard.
+- In the NetBackup Administration Console (on the NetBackup primary server), click on the name of the primary server. - 2 Click Create a Policy. - Under Create a backup policy for, click VMware and Hyper-V, and click Next. - Enter a name for the policy. - Click VMware as the virtual machine type. - Click Next, and follow the remaining panels in the wizard.
 The wizard creates the policy according to your selections.